Felipe Franco vs Mario Pinto

 🏁Executive Summary

-Prediction: Pinto by KO/TKO most likely (38% probability) through elite precision striking and devastating knockout power, most likely in the first or second round.
-Parkin's best upset path is a decision (20%) by surviving the early storm and grinding Pinto into deep waters with volume and cardio.
-This is heavyweight — one punch can change everything — keeping this from being a lock.
+Prediction: Pinto by KO/TKO most likely (48% probability) through elite precision striking and overwhelming size advantage, most likely in the first or second round.
+Franco's best upset path is a submission (12%) by getting the fight to the mat and deploying his jiu-jitsu from scrambles or bottom position.
+This is a massive step up in class for Franco, but heavyweight is the division where upsets happen — his speed and finishing instinct keep this from being a complete mismatch.